yomarionation/colorful-website/README.md

 We use https://vitejs.dev/ to build the code.

-Some draco-specific files can't be included in the build via regular import and are referenced in the code as static files.
+Some three.js specific files can't be included in the build via regular import and are referenced in the code as static files.
+Info about these files here: https://threejs.org/docs/#examples/en/loaders/DRACOLoader and here: https://threejs.org/docs/#manual/en/introduction/Installation, under "Addons"

 These files live in the `public` folder.
 The build process copies them over to the root of the `dist` folder, used as the prod root.